tessamcdonnel/STAT-217-R-Course/chapter2.md

 Numeric summaries like the mean and standard deviation are helpful when trying to understand a dataset but a visual display can provide more insight.

-To create a basic plot in R, use the `plot()` function with the form:
+To create a basic plot in R, use the `plot()` function in the format:

 `plot(x = dataset$var1 , y = dataset$var2)`